Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 iOS
 ----

-- To get the Concordium Mobile Wallet for Testnet on iOS, you must first install `TestFlight <https://apps.apple.com/us/app/testflight/id899247664>`_ on your iPhone.
+#.
+Install `TestFlight <https://apps.apple.com/us/app/testflight/id899247664>`_ on your iPhone to get the Concordium Mobile Wallet for Testnet on iOS.
-- With TestFlight installed, follow `this link <https://testflight.apple.com/join/HZRi1WDT>`_ on your iPhone to join our beta.
+#.
+Follow `this link <https://testflight.apple.com/join/HZRi1WDT>`_ on your iPhone to join our beta.
+You must have TestFlight installed.

 Android
 -------